WanWanHa/MarketPlaceDemo/DataBaseDemo/PostgreSqlDriverDemo/README.md

 ##3: SELECT:
-a: before we send SELECT query, we need to tell MySQL/MariaDB what DataBase we need to use:
+a: before we send SELECT query, we need to tell PostgreSQL what DataBase we need to use:
 ![image](https://github.com/user-attachments/assets/149fd044-aee3-490e-adf9-75734c7db33b)
 yes, throught last command in STEP 2, then we use Execute SQLQuery interface :
 ![image](https://github.com/user-attachments/assets/c8a02236-9dc5-4356-adb1-c8b4347e4852)
-### we need to add Event for this Query Command, and MySql/MariaDB will tell us data we need from this callback Event:
+### we need to add Event for this Query Command, and PostgreSQL will tell us data we need from this callback Event:
 ![image](https://github.com/user-attachments/assets/900afc4c-ee12-447a-9e3a-a2f3600b66c4)
-### we also need to tell MySql/MariaDB what kind of value in this table, in this sample, we have Integer, String, Float three kind of value in this table:
+### we also need to tell PostgreSQL what kind of value in this table, in this sample, we have Integer, String, Float three kind of value in this table:
 ![image](https://github.com/user-attachments/assets/95309552-619c-412c-9879-9a4a70237f89)
 ### so we create an Array of these three kind type of value:
 ![image](https://github.com/user-attachments/assets/fa9b91ca-91c8-458f-a0d9-7d43918265cc)